getsentry/craft/README.md

 Scopes are normalized to lowercase for grouping purposes, so `feat(API):` and `feat(api):` will be grouped together under the same `#### Api` header.
+Additionally, dashes and underscores are treated as equivalent, so `feat(my-component):` and `feat(my_component):` will also be grouped together.

+Scope headers are only shown for scopes with more than one entry (single-entry scope headers aren't useful).
 Entries without a scope (e.g., `feat: add feature`) are listed at the bottom of each category section without a sub-header.

 **Example output with scope grouping:**